ylyu-fly/labwebsite/content/sections/section5.md

 Mar 1 | Our lab is now on TikTok! 🎥🧪 Follow us [@lyulab] for behind-the-scenes content at our research lab.
 Stay tuned for lab life moments in and outside of research!

-Feb 28 | With the lab's acheivements in recent publications, we celebrated through a lab dinner at Chef Tan!
+Feb 28 | With the lab's achievements in recent publications, we celebrated through a lab dinner at [Chef Tan](https://biology.rutgers.edu/biological-sciences/fellowships-and-awards/dls-surf)!
 We enjoyed all the delicious foods and enjoyed a trivia game hosted by Dr. Lyu!

 <span style="color: #e59f05;">**Fall, 2024**</span>